Your Guide to Multichannel Inventory Management

-- Stock Keeping Unit (SKU) Flexibility: The best software allows you to track individual products, product variations, and independently track bundles and kits.
+- Stock Keeping Unit (SKU) Flexibility: The best software allows for sophisticated SKU inventory management, so you can track individual products, product variations, and independently track bundles and kits.
 SKU flexibility provides immediate access to your product data and helps you better track your inventory.

 - Forecasting - History of a product’s sales is a core component of inventory forecasting.
 Your software should track and store sales data for years so you can refer back to it or use it in your inventory planning calculations.

 - Channel View: The key to more effective inventory management is gathering information across every one of your sales channels.
 The goal is to establish a single resource for your sales data, fulfillment data, and automated supply chain management.
 You should also be able to compile the data from each sales channel so you can get a holistic view of product performance.

 - Barcoding and Scanning: This is one of the most important factors to consider for larger businesses with multiple warehouses that have fluctuating inventory levels.
 It makes it much easier to collect real-time information from your warehouses.
 If you use barcoding technology, it will be a crucial aspect of your multichannel software management.
 However, not all multichannel inventory management software can integrate with barcode systems.
 Make sure that you have the tools that will work together, and that your operations software supports your barcode accessories.

 - Analytics: The analytics that you have access to in your software will also determine the effectiveness and efficiency of the tool.
 Do your research into what reports the software provides, making sure to prioritize in-depth access to the data that you need.
 Make sure that the information you have is actionable and measurable so you can make improvements and adjustments as your business continues to sell.